This post may contain affiliate links. Read my full Disclosure Policy. Click here.

 Look For Ways to Make More Money

-Regardless of how much you reduce your budget, the best thing you can do if you are struggling to make ends meet or get out of debt is look for ways you can increase your income!
+Regardless of how much you reduce your budget, one of the best things you can do is look for ways you can increase your income!

 If time allows, look into getting a second job.
 If you’re crafty, consider selling items on Etsy.
 Start an in-home daycare or offer tutoring services.
 If you can play an instrument, consider giving lessons.
 Try to get creative on ways you can earn extra income because it is the most powerful tool you have when it comes to winning with money!

-Our world is constantly moving toward reducing that amount of time it takes to make a transaction, so using cash seems a little dated.
+Our world is constantly moving toward making transations quicker, so using cash seems a little dated.
 However, I use cash to pay for our groceries, fund categories, and our tithe.
 Cash is harder to spend because you actually have to hand it over to someone else to make a purchase.
 It hurts more to spend cash than to swipe a card.
 Plus, cash can’t disappear into thin air leaving you wondering where it went as is so often the case when you use a card.
 When you spend cash, you instantly know what it went towards!

 Put Your How To Budget Knowledge Into Action